 We all have a getaway from stress; for some, it’s running, sewing, or other hobbies.
 For me, it is music, coffee, beer, and, as you can guess, traveling.
 (The cool part of traveling is incorporating the other favorite things into it).

 When I take a trip, I do not run away from my problems; they are still there.
 But what does change is my approach to problems.
 I can sometimes deal with situations differently and more efficiently.

-Traveling kept me from staying home and lounging around because I walk around cities because it is cheaper.
+Traveling kept me from staying home and lounging around because I walked around cities.
+After all, it is cheaper.

 Keeping mentally in shape

 We all need adventures and challenges to aid in our mental health.
 The older we get, the more we need to give our brains a workout.
-If you take yourself out of your routine and challenge yourself with a new activity, you are giving your mind a challenge.
+You are challenging your mind if you take yourself out of your routine and challenge yourself with a new activity.
 This idea goes along with what I discussed before but helps the brain differently.

 Listen, understand, and chat.

 Since I started traveling more, my compassion has grown.